SwethaSrilakshmi/Mission-R-D-2019/README.md

 Implementing sorting methods for large scale data.

 ### Day 6 - FileSystem
- Implementing a small scale FileSystem application with CLI, which store the data in a fixed number of text files.Adding Features and Functionality to previous application like storing in a [hdd file](https://fileinfo.com/extension/hdd) instead of text files.
+ Implementing a small scale FileSystem application with CLI to perform CRUD operations on files, which store the data in blocks in a [hdd file](https://fileinfo.com/extension/hdd).

 ### Day 7 - Compiler
 Implementing a small scale Compiler application with CLI.
 It is similar to assembly language with commands like `DATA`, `MOVE`, `IF`.